unikraft/summer-of-code-2021/content/en/docs/hackathon.md

 #### Description

-`ukstore` is a new internal library for storing and retrieving information, for example, statistics or state.
+`ukstore` is a new internal library for storing and retrieving information, such as statistics or state.
-Introduce new counters, stats, or states via `ukstore` in other libraries which generate information.
+Introduce new counters, stats, or states via `ukstore` in other libraries that generate information.

 #### Links and Additional Resources